 Since “septic” is a word that stems from the Greek term for “rotten,” you can imagine that putting anything that people will consume into a septic tank is never a good idea.
 Septic tanks are designed to hold both gray water and black water—forms of human water waste held underground.
 Gray water is used water that contains little bacteria but may contain chemicals from cleaning products.
 This water can be reused.
 Black water is bacteria-filled wastewater, such as that from your toilets.
 Some people consider kitchen wastewater to be black water due to the nature of some products washed down a kitchen drain.

-On the other hand, cistern tanks are designed to hold drinkable, clean water.
+On the other hand, cisterns are not for wastewater or sewage.
+Cistern tanks are designed to hold drinkable, clean water for homes, businesses, or agricultural purposes.
 They must be FDA approved to hold a consumable product.
 Cistern tanks are also designed to be filled, drained, and refilled—unlike a septic tank that will always be filled.
 They can also hold rainwater!
 Water cisterns can be made of concrete or plastic, though concrete will offer sturdier protection that may even allow you to drive on top of them.

 When installing a concrete cistern, be sure to protect the inside with a concrete cistern liner from Royal Liner.
 Our liners are FDA approved for potable water and offer an extra layer of protection for your drinking water.